-How Real Estate Must Evolve Through Digital Branding
+How Real Estate Agents Must Evolve Through Digital Branding

 The buyer is heavily online, and you should be as well

-The real estate industry is going through changes; the world economy through turbulence, and not all real estate giants navigate successfully.
+The real estate industry is constantly going through changes.
+The world economy through turbulence, and not all real estate giants navigate successfully.
 Just look at industry veterans like Zillow, which lost around $1.5 billion in the last few years.

 Digitally-agile real estate agents who adapted and leveraged videos, social media and blogs–stayed on top.
 They understood self-branding is a key ingredient of entrepreneurship–and even the new stage in the employment economy.